View Charlotte Lyons's Obituary on citizensvoice.com and share memories

 Due to the ongoing health crisis, funeral services for Mrs. Lyons will be held privately and at the convenience of her family.

-Entombment with the Rite of Committal will be conducted in Saint Mary's Roman Catholic Cemetery, 1594 S. Main St., Hanover Twp., with the Rev. J. Duane Gavitt, pastor, as celebrant.
+Entombment with the Rite of Committal will be conducted in St. Mary's Roman Catholic Cemetery, 1594 S. Main St., Hanover Twp., with the Rev. J. Duane Gavitt, pastor, as celebrant.

 In lieu of floral tributes, Charlotte's family would be humbled if those wishing to send a monetary donation in her memory kindly consider her parish, Our Lady of Fatima, 134 S. Washington St., Wilkes-Barre, PA 18701.